Georgia is the ultimate European travel destination.

 Train – There is a train line that goes all the way to Zugdidi, Batumi and also to Armenia and Azerbaijan.
 You can book your train tickets at the train station itself but I used to buy them online through this website.
 Do book them in advance, especially in summer because they run out pretty quickly.

-Renting a car – When my parents came to visit us in Georgia, we traveled around the country by car for a week.
+Renting a car – When my parents came to visit us in Georgia, we traveled around Georgia for a week by car.
 It is very convenient and, if you drive carefully, you should be all right.
 We used a local company named parent.ge, which is significantly cheaper than most international branches.
 The owner of this company was our landlord, Dato.
 He is a cool guy.

 In Georgia, you find a wide range of accommodation throughout the country:

 Hostels – In Tbilisi, you can find a shit load of hostels.

 Guest Houses – Budget, lovely guesthouses also abound all over Georgia.

 Hotels – From 5-star hotels in Tbilisi to the mountain lodges in Kazbegi, the hotel options are endless.

 Homestays – In Svaneti and Tusheti, homestays are the way to go.